chihacknight/chihacknight.org/_posts/blog/2018-11-09-incorporating-as-a-non-profit.md

 We welcome any questions or feedback on this big step we’re taking.
 We will be hosting a breakout group every week at Chi Hack Night between now and December 11th, when we will hold a town hall feedback session about these changes.

 In the meantime, feel free to email us at [info@chihacknight.org](mailto:info@chihacknight.org).
 We will update this blog post with new information as new questions come up!

+### Special thanks

+I would also like to extend a special thanks to the Heart of Lincoln Square, mRelief and Read/Write Library for letting us borrow and learn from their bylaws.
+And to Kirkland & Ellis, for providing us with pro-bono legal assistance on setting up our new organization.

+Lastly, my deepest thanks to all of the Chi Hack Night-ers who helped in this process: Emily Drevets, Josh Kalov, Cameron Sow, Nina Sandlin, Derek Eder, Jannie Lung, Karl Fogel, Eric Sherman, Jonathon Rogoff, Steve Luker, Steven Vance, Reshmi Hazra, Steve Ediger, Kristi Leach, Claire Micklin, Jack Thorne, Rose Afriyie, Tom Schenk, Soren Spicknall.